 As a small child, my mother told me the Greek myths.
 She said Greek gods were forces of nature.
 Moon, sun, winds, thunder.
 Greek goddesses were not totally satisfactory role models.
 They were badly behaved, vindictive and unreliable.
 However they did give me a larger mythical world for my wild emotions to live in than the details of my daily life.

 At 18, I went to India, and met goddesses from a different world, more emotional and alive.
-Then, the Tibetan goddesses have been my teachers for the last 45 years.
+Some time later, the Tibetan goddesses have been my teachers for the last 45 years.

 I never had a goddess who would grant my wishes, or anything like that.
 I don’t have to believe in anything.
 Tibetan deities are ‘your own mind in the form of a deity.’